-- NTSC will continue to enter teams into regional leagues (CSL and CGSL) and district leagues, and will fully support these teams.
+- NTSC will continue to enter teams into district leagues and (U14 and older) regional leagues, and will fully support these teams.

-- Ideally, each age group will field 2 or 3 tiered rep teams, and there will be a select program.
+- Ideally, each age group will field 2 or 3 tiered rep teams.

 What are the estimated player fees for NTSC's OPDL teams in 2014?